nucleom42/validy/README.md

 class ValidyFoo
   include Validy
-  # must be implemented method, which will be target for triggering
+  # Must be implemented method, which will be assigned for triggering
-  # while defining valid state of the target instance.
+  # while defining valid inner state of the targeted instance.
   validy_on method: :validate, setters: [:fool]
-  # you can also set setters list for firing validation check
+  # You can also able to assign each setter for firing validation check

   attr_accessor :foo, :fool, :foolish